 Do you need developmental feedback to bring your short prose to life?

-Our editors will review your submission and provide feedback on your work.
-We assess the strengths of your work from several lenses, each with a different focus.
-We read your work first as lovers of stories, getting a sense of how engaging the story is.
-We evaluate our emotional connection to the characters.
-We identify where we were fully sutured in and where we got confused or distracted.
-We experience the beauty and power of the voice of the piece.
 In the next read-through, we begin to look at the technical aspects.
 In this read, we add comments, often in the form of questions, so that you have insights for your rework.
-Sometimes, we provide resources and exercises that will help you refine your writing.
+Often, we provide resources and exercises that will help you refine your writing.
 Very occasionally, we will insert possible language to show you one approach you can use to strengthen a section.

 We specialize in literary fiction and creative nonfiction.